Parent Resource Center

 Start School Ready 2018

 Ready for School in partnership with the Outdoor Discovery Center are committed to preparing children for success in kindergarten through a unique summer learning opportunity, Start School Ready.
 Start School Ready is a summer learning experience designed for children entering kindergarten in the fall 2018.
 This 4 week program will prepare your child for success in kindergarten through continuing to learn both pre-reading and social skills.
-Scholarships are available to children who are registered for kindergarten with Holland Public Schools and qualify based on financial need.
+Scholarships are available to children who are registered for kindergarten in the Holland and Hamilton and qualify based on financial need.

 Give your child a springboard for success by enrolling them in Start School Ready!